Accounting of provisions and contingent liabilities and contingent assets

 (i) Functional and Presentation Currency

 Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the company operates (the functional currency).
-The financial statements are presented in Indian rupee (INR), which is Company’s functional and presentation currency.
+The financial statements are presented in Indian rupee (INR). which is Company's functional and presentation currency.

-(ii) Transactions and Balances
+(ii) Transactions anti Balances

 Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates are generally recognized in profit & loss.
 All the foreign exchange gains and losses are presented in the statement of Profit and Loss on a net basis within other expenses or other income as applicable.